mborn1/pyoptex/docs/source/customization.rst

 Custom cost functions
 ---------------------

-Custom cost function provide maximum flexibility to generate a design specifically tailored to your problem.
+Custom cost functions provide maximum flexibility to generate a design specifically tailored to your problem.
 Every design is limited by a fixed number of resource consumptions, also referred to as costs.
 Creating a custom cost function is extremely easy.